 By default the filetool.sh script includes the /home directory when backing things up.
 We don't really want this as this will include the large amounts of data of our website mirrors.
 Luckily Tiny Core supports a couple of command line parameters that lets us tell it that the /home directory and the /opt directory are to be on storage media rather than being RAM based.
 The boot parameters are: opt=sda1 and home=sda1.
 Obviously the storage device (sda1 here) has to match our particular setup.

 So, when the system starts up, we lose memory to the kernel, the expanded core.gz filing system, any files included in mydata.tgz and then to the applications that we run.
 If memory is really tight then the only option open is remaster the core.gz file to strip out anything that isn't used (eg drivers for hardware you don't have), or to go for a more conventional disk-based architecture.
-With my current setup 512MB of RAM seems overkill as checking the system I find:
+Checking things a few build ago 512MB of RAM seemed to be overkill as checking the system I found:

 tc@snapper:~$ cat /proc/meminfo MemTotal: 496148 kB MemFree: 414224 kB .....

 tc@mirror:~$ cat /proc/meminfo MemTotal: 1654624 kB MemFree: 653612 kB .....

 ..which only goes to show that if you offer the system more memory it will use it.

 For now we'll accept the default installation mode of Tiny Core which is called frugal.
 This operates as described above with the RAM disk which does mean that we sacrifice some memory to the RAM disk.

 Our aim is to install Tiny Core along with apache, dropbear and perl onto some (maybe) memory limited hardware but we won't be trying to to achieve the lowest possible memory footprint.
 (To do that we'd need to take the extra steps of a full disk install rather than frugal approach).